-As we face ahead to a new year, what better way to say goodbye to the old one than with a review of a few of our 2015 Mongolian adventures and achievements (accompanied by photos taken by our the EL team and our guests.).
+As we face ahead to a new year, what better way to say goodbye to the old one than with a review of a few of our 2015 Mongolian adventures and achievements.

 As part of their Scott Davis and Cheeseman Ecology Safaris trip arranged by Eternal Landscapes, two guests were married during a traditional Kazakh ceremony.
 This took place at the home of Janatkhan – one of the Kazakh eagle hunters we work with.
 The landscapes of his autumn home in the small community of Bugat in Bayan Ulgii provided the incredible backdrop.